mojaloop/iacv2-docs/README.md

 ## Prerequisites for running environment pipeline

-1. Set aws_access_key_id CICD variable in environment repo
+1. Create and set aws_access_key_id CICD variable in environment repo
  ![cicdvar](image.png)
-2. Set cloud_platform_client_secret in tenancy vault for the corresponding environment
+2. Create the secret cloud_platform_client_secret in tenancy vault and copy AWS_SECRET_ACCESS_KEY as value, for the corresponding environment
    ![vault cloud secret](vaultcloudsecret.png)
 3. Add custom configuration files as required in custom-config path in env repo, you can find the default configuration files [here](https://github.com/mojaloop/iac-modules/tree/main/terraform/k8s/default-config)
 4. Create a pm4ml-vars.yaml configuration file in custom-config path  if it is payment manager deployment , PFB a sample custom configuration for pm4ml-vars.yaml